phatblat/SimulatorKeychain/README.md

-# SwiftCLI
+# SimulatorKeychain

 A template for Swift projects using the Swift Package Manager.
 Includes 3 targets:

-- `swiftcli`: an executable
+- `simkey`: an executable
-- `SwiftCLIKit`: a library/framework to hold all logic
+- `SimulatorKeychainKit`: a library/framework to hold all logic
-- `SwiftCLIKitTests`: tests for the library
+- `SimulatorKeychainKitTests`: tests for the library

 The reason for putting all logic in the library is because an executable target is not a bundle and thus Xcode can't run tests against it.